gerlero/openfoam-docker-arm/README.md

 ./openfoam-docker-arm -default
 ```

 The `-default` option requests a full environment (including the tutorial suite and dependencies needed for OpenFOAM development).
-To ask for a specific OpenFOAM version, pass the version number as an option (as of now, `-2112` or `-2106` will work).
+To ask for a specific OpenFOAM version, pass the version number as an option (e.g., `-2112` or `-2106`).
 For help on how to use the script and OpenFOAM with Docker in general, use the `-help` option and/or check out the [OpenFOAM Docker page](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/docker).

 ## Details

-### OpenFOAM v2112

-ARM-based OpenFOAM v2112 environments are packaged in Docker images based on OpenSUSE Leap, using the official ARM binaries as recommended in the [OpenFOAM Docker FAQ](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/docker#frequently-asked-questions).
-Note that the base distribution differs from the [official Docker images](`https://hub.docker.com/u/opencfd`), which use Ubuntu.
-The ARM-based Docker images are built here using GitHub Actions and provided as [`gerlero/openfoam2112-run`](https://hub.docker.com/r/gerlero/openfoam2112-run), [`gerlero/openfoam2112-dev`](https://hub.docker.com/r/gerlero/openfoam2112-dev) and [`gerlero/openfoam2112-default`](https://hub.docker.com/r/gerlero/openfoam2112-default).
+ARM-based OpenFOAM environments are packaged in Docker images based on OpenSUSE Leap, using the official ARM binaries as recommended in the [OpenFOAM Docker FAQ](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/docker#frequently-asked-questions).
+Note that this means that the base Linux distribution differs from the [official Docker images](https://hub.docker.com/u/opencfd), which use Ubuntu.
+The ARM-based Docker images are built here using GitHub Actions and uploaded to [Docker Hub](https://hub.docker.com/u/gerlero/).

-### OpenFOAM v2106

-The ARM-based OpenFOAM v2106 Docker image is available as [`gerlero/openfoam2016-default`](https://hub.docker.com/r/gerlero/openfoam2106-default).
-The current version of this image offers OpenFOAM compiled from source on Ubuntu, with the `-dev` and `-run` "slimmer" images provided as simple aliases of the `-default` image.
+A previous image of OpenFOAM v2106 contained OpenFOAM compiled from source on Ubuntu, before the switch to OpenSUSE.
+This (now deprecated) image is still pullable as `gerlero/openfoam2016-default:ubuntu`.

 ## License